 Summery, if you have a low quantity, very complex shape precision sheet metal fabricated parts, stainless steel material, or thick material, Laser Cutting is an excellent option.
 However, laser cutting is easy to set up for the fabricator, so be aware they might force-feed you this process if they are not equipped or specialized in other processes.

-In the sheet metal fabrication process, the CNC Turret Punch Press process that uses a turret that will quickly change tools to cut the desired shape while normally, the table is programmed to move to accept the punch tool.
+In the sheet metal fabrication process, the CNC Turret Punch Press process uses a turret that will quickly change tools to cut the desired shape, while typically, the table is programmed to move to accept the punch tool.
 The CNC punch tool rapidly goes up and down, and nibble’s the cutout.
-Think of a 2” square hole.
+Think of a 2″ square hole.
 You would use a ½” cutter to nibble the cutout along the cut line until the cutout is complete.

 Positives: